victoralaba/aws-bedrock2openai-proxy/README.md

 # AWS Bedrock to OpenAI API Proxy

-A lightweight Flask proxy that exposes AWS Bedrock's Claude models through an OpenAI-compatible API.
-Use it with Cursor, Continue, or any tool that supports the OpenAI API format.
+A lightweight Flask proxy that exposes AWS Bedrock's LLM models through an OpenAI-compatible API.
+Use it with any tool that supports the OpenAI API format — Cursor, Continue, ChatBox, OpenAI SDK, and more.

 ## Why

 AWS Bedrock requires SigV4 signing or its own SDK.
-Most AI coding tools (Cursor, etc.) only speak the OpenAI API protocol.
-This proxy bridges the gap — it accepts OpenAI-format requests on localhost and forwards them to Bedrock using a simple API key (Bearer Token).
+Most AI tools and clients only speak the OpenAI API protocol.
+This proxy bridges the gap — it accepts OpenAI-format requests and forwards them to Bedrock using a simple API key (Bearer Token).

 ## Quick Start